a. If you have not done so already (or if you've forgotten what it says), please reread the reading on vectors.

 c.
 Create a vector that contains the same two values by using the

 a.
-Tell DrScheme to print the length of vectors by entering
+Tell DrScheme to print the length of vectors.

 b.
 Enter each of the following vector expressions in DrScheme; consider